sarah-antillia/Tensorflow-Tiled-Image-Segmentation-Augmented-Skin-Cancer/README.md

 <br>
 This is the fourth example to apply the strategy to a segmentation model for Skin-Cancer.

 As mentioned in <a href="https://github.com/sarah-antillia/Tiled-ImageMask-Dataset-Skin-Cancer">Tiled-ImageMask-Dataset-Skin-Cancer</a>, the pixel-size of the original images and masks in validation and test dataset of
+ISIC Challenge Datasets 2017
-<a href="https://sites.google.com/unibas.it/orca/home?authuser=0"></a> is very large from 1K to 6K, which is too large to use for a training of an ordinary segmentation model.<br>
+<a href="https://challenge.isic-archive.com/data/">ISIC Challenge Datasets 2017</a> is very large from 1K to 6K, which is too large to use for a training of an ordinary segmentation model.<br>
 Therefore, Tiled-Image-Segmentation method may be effective to infer the skin cancer regions for the large images.<br>
 <br>
 In this experiment, we employed the following strategy:<br>